 Eddie joined Matrix as a member upon successful completion of his traineeship in 2011.
-He has a broad practice in all areas of public, criminal, media and international law.
+He has a broad practice in all areas of public, media, criminal, commercial and international law.

 In addition to his civil work, Eddie has a broad criminal practice with a particular focus on proceeds of crime, white-collar fraud and money laundering offences, and cases with an international or corporate dimension.
-He has been instructed for the defence in fraud and corruption prosecutions and is currently advising a large investment bank on LIBOR fixing investigations.
+He has been instructed for the defence in fraud and corruption prosecutions and advised a large investment bank on LIBOR fixing investigations.
 Eddie is a contributing editor to Human Rights and Criminal Justice (by Ben Emmerson QC, Andrew Ashworth QC and Alison Macdonald) and to Smith, Bodnar and Owen on Asset Recovery, Criminal Confiscation and Civil Recovery.

 In 2011/2012 Eddie spent a year as judicial assistant to Lord Clarke at the United Kingdom Supreme Court.
 Prior to this, Eddie spent nine months as a judicial assistant to Lady Justice Arden at the Court of Appeal.
 Before joining the bar Eddie worked as a legal assistant to Lord Rothschild, helping to oversee a large international trust restructuring operation.